huntmckay/campfire/learning_resources.md

 ### *Disclaimer* Learning is free, we pay with our free time.

 # [Start by making yourself a github account](https://docs.github.com/en/get-started/quickstart/hello-world)
-1. Earmarking progress is important to fight impostors syndrome
+1. Earmarking progress is important to fight impostor syndrome
-2. saving code, notes, anything feels good when a computer dies
+2. Saving code, notes, anything feels good when a computer dies
-3. git is a colaborative tool, most of the technology world lives in git repos
+3. Git is a colaborative tool, most of the technology world lives in git repos
-4. your mind is for solving problems, notes are keeping track of solutions
+4. Your mind is for solving problems, notes are keeping track of solutions (you can keep more than code in repo)
 5. fantastic resume talking point

 # Linux